josem6590/my-projects/README.md

 ### Insights - Delta
 2015 - 2017 (Toro Rosso) What's interesting to note here is that when we looked at his average race result previously max had outperformed Sainz in 2015.
 However, what the H2H data tells us is that, when we look at the GP rounds that both drivers managed to finish, they had both finished higher than each other a total of five times.
 And when we look at his overall career at Toro Rosso we see Sainz finishing higher that his teammates a whopping 70% of the time.
 2018 (Renault) Hulkenburg outperforms Sainz
-2019 - 2020 (Mclaren) Sainz over his two years at MClaren finishes higher than Lando Norris 61% of the time and often by quite a margin or around 5 positions especially in his first season.
+2019 - 2020 (Mclaren) Sainz over his two years at Mclaren finishes higher than Lando Norris 61% of the time and often by quite a margin or around 5 positions especially in his first season.
-2021 - 2024 (Ferrari) Apart from 2022 where Sainz and Lecrec beat each other equally, Leclerc finishes higher in the other three years.
+2021 - 2024 (Ferrari) Apart from 2022 where Sainz and Leclrec beat each other equally, Leclerc finishes higher in the other three years.
 Although looking at the delta not by much.
 However, I noticed that when Sainz did beat Leclerc he beat him by a greater margin which prompted me to just check the driver standings for each year.
 What I found was Sainz finished higher than Lecrec in the driver standings for 2021 but not in any other year at Ferrari.
-Sains only managed to beat Lecrec in 31% of the H2H.
+Sainz only managed to beat Lelcerc in 31% of the H2H.

 ### Summary
 There are other questions that come to mind and other interesting things that I want to explore for example the qualifying data but given this is supposed to be a handful of small projects we must draw the line.
 Looking at the data I have compiled as a whole we see a very good driver performing very well apart from 2018 in his one season at Renault and perhaps the last two seasons at Ferrari.
-However, he is consistant and even in the seasons he does not perform well the delta to his teammate is not significantly large as highlighted in 2021, where he still finished higher than lecrec in the driver standings.
+However, he is consistent and even in the seasons he does not perform well the delta to his teammate is not significantly large as highlighted in 2021, where he still finished higher than Leclrec in the driver standings.
 It's interesting to note when he was at Mclaren he performed better than his team mate Norris and Norris is currently fighting for the Championship, as he was last year.
 It does make me wonder - what if Sainz didn't leave Mclaren.
 We can only speculate but looking at his past performance, I would say he would be on to win his first F1 Championship.